-On the last track, we discussed the three dimensions that I consider when first becoming familiar with families with disruptive teens.
+In the last section, we discussed the three dimensions that I consider when first becoming familiar with families with disruptive teens.
 These three dimensions included: contemporary developmental pressures on the family, Other-Person-Centered Responding, and structure.

-On this track, we will discuss three key ways that a parent can become a confidence builder for their teen with oppositional defiant disorder.
+In this section, we will discuss three key ways that a parent can become a confidence builder for their teen with oppositional defiant disorder.
 These three steps are: valuing the unique teen; building self-respect; and recognizing effort and improvement.

 One reason that many teens dissociate from their parents is the fact that the parents are not a source of confidence, whereas other mediums such as sports or school, are.
 One way to create unity within a family unit is to enable the parents to be a source of confidence for their oppositional defiant teen.
 Once this relationship is established, communication is ameliorated.